 How long do implants last?

 Most patients can expect them to last for a lifetime.
-The first patient received his dental implants more that 30 years ago and they are still functioning today.
+The first patient received his dental implants in 1965 and they remained functioning until his passing in 2006 – more than 40 years.
+In and around Greater Vancouver, dentists have been inserting dental implants for decades.

 How do implants compare to normal dentures?